Menu

 discounted_epr /= np.std(discounted_epr)

-epdlogp *= discounted_epr # Adjust gradients with advantage (core of policy gradient)
+epdlogp *= discounted_epr # Scale gradient by advantage (Core of PG)

 grad = policy_backward(eph, epdlogp)

-for k in model: grad_buffer[k] += grad[k] # Accumulate gradients in batch
+for k in model: grad_buffer[k] += grad[k] # accumulate gradients over batch

 if episode_number % batch_size == 0: